GAMS-dev/gamspy/docs/user/ml/nn.rst

 of ``z2``. ``z3`` is the output after the second and final linear layer.
 ``a3``, which we will define later, will be the log_softmax-activated version of ``z3``, representing our log probabilities.
-Finally, the loss variable is used for calculating the negative log likelihood loss.
+Finally, the loss variable is used to calculate the negative log-likelihood loss.

 Now, let's define the relationships between our variables, also known as the forward pass.